everything you need to know about dialectical behavior therapy

 Mindfulness is not just examining your thoughts and feelings.
 It is also being aware of how you react to your thoughts and feelings.

-Step Two: Distress Tolerance
+Step 2: Distress Tolerance

 The martial artist Bruce Lee was quoted as saying, “I don’t want an easy life, I want the strength to deal with a hard life.”
 That mindset defines how dialectical behavior therapy sets out to cultivate.
 Distress tolerance is the actual construction of good mental habits.